gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

    * Fluid images will map to either `fullWidth` or `constrained` images.
 This decision is made based on the existence of `maxWidth` and its value.
 If `maxWidth` does not exist, it will be a `fullWidth` image.
 If it does, and the `maxWidth` is less than 1000, it will be a `constrained` image, otherwise a `fullWidth` image. `fullWidth` images do not retain their `maxWidth` or `maxHeight` fields; `constrained` images do, as `width` and `height`.

-   2. All images will generate WebP
+   2. All images will generate WebP.

    The API change to options is not currently codemoded.
 TODO: should this be?